John-Luke2001/zendesk-help-desk-ticketing-project/README.md

 This project demonstrates a simulated Tier 1 help desk workflow using Zendesk.
 I created and managed multiple support tickets involving common IT support scenarios, including account access, phishing awareness, computer performance, Wi-Fi connectivity, and software installation requests.

-The goal of this project was to practice documenting tickets, assigning priority, adding tags, writing internal notes, communicating with users, troubleshooting issues, and resolving tickets in a professional help desk environment.
+The goal of this project was to practice documenting tickets, assigning priority, adding tags, writing internal notes, communicating with users, troubleshooting issues, and moving tickets through the support lifecycle in a professional help desk environment.

 ## Tools Used